What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 After registering our charity name, keeping it protected is crucial.

-The NUANS report is valid for 90 days, so we must complete incorporation before it expires to avoid losing our reservation.
+The NUANS report is valid for 90 days, and this validity is strictly enforced.
+Incorporation must be completed before it expires to avoid losing the reservation.
+If the 90-day window passes, a new report must be purchased.

-This keeps our brand distinct and avoids legal conflicts.
+This keeps the brand distinct and avoids legal conflicts.

-Registering trademarks or domain names related to our charity name strengthens our brand protection.
+Registering trademarks or domain names related to the charity name strengthens brand protection.

-It helps us control how the name is used and prevents others from copying or misusing it.
+It helps control how the name is used and prevents others from copying or misusing it.

 Final Tip